MrEvilGamer/qb-poop/readme.md

 You can use it When the Things are leading to heated situation!

-Add poop.ogg to interact-sound folder -
+Add fart.ogg to interact-sound folder -

 interact-sound\client\html\sounds